Snorkeling Queens Beach and Sans Souci Beach – Best in Waikiki

-Snorkeling Queens Beach and Sans Souci Beach are your best options on Waikiki Beach.
+Snorkeling Queens Beach and Sans Souci Beach are your best options in Waikiki.
 Everyone wants to know where to snorkel in Waikiki.
 The closest snorkeling option is in the area south of the hotels in Waikiki that is designated a Marine Life Conservation District, just in front of Queens Beach.
 It begins at the Kapahulu Groin, the jetty that extends into the water at the intersection of Kalakaua Ave and Kapahulu Ave.
 It ends at the north wall of the Natatorium.

-There is flat reef in front of Queens Beach almost it's entire length.
-On the south end, past the wall that goes out into the water, but before Waikiki Aquarium's sea wall that parallels the beach, there is a sandy area that extends into the water a good distance.
-This is probably the easiest place to enter.
+There is flat reef in front of Queens Beach almost its entire length.
+On the south end, past the wall that goes out into the water, but before Waikiki Aquarium’s sea wall that parallels the beach, there is a sandy area that extends into the water a good distance.
+This is probably the easiest place to enter for snorkeling Queens Beach.

 Sans Souci on the other hand is a nice wide sandy entry zone, with soft sand and a very gradual increase in depth.

 Where to Snorkel

 From the entry for snorkeling Queens Beach, the best area is to the left from the beach (south) in front of the Waikiki Aquarium sea wall.
 Look from the beach with your polarized sunglasses for the channel you will head for.
 This dredged channel with a sandy bottom parallel to the beach about a hundred feet offshore is your destination.
 It is about eight feet deep here and you will see the fish along the walls of the reef in this channel and along the wall of the Natatorium at the south end.

 You are not likely to see much live coral reef snorkeling Queens Beach, but there is some relief in the rock wall where the fish hide.
 The visibility varies depending on conditions.
 If the waves are up at all, the visibility will suffer and the snorkeling will be much less safe.